vinegarhq/vinegarhq.github.io/src/Vinegar/Troubleshooting.md

 ### Exit status 53

-Open the Vinegar setting, then click the three dots, then click "Uninstall Studio".
+Open the Vinegar settings, then click the three dots, then click "Uninstall Studio".

 ### WebView Installer or Roblox Studio is missing, corrupt or doesn't run